 James Cooke: Why Is Leasehold So Complicated?

-Here James examines the complexities within the UK leasehold sector as he believes the legislation surrounding the residents of private block of flats is needlessly complex.
+James Cooke MA is Director of Your Home Property Management and for this article he examines the complexities within the UK leasehold sector as he believes the legislation surrounding the residents of private block of flats is needlessly complex.

 To make the case he starts by examining the kernel of the leasehold nut: the lease (roman maxim “let he who will be deceived, be deceived”).